 2 Our hearts be pure from evil,

 That we may see aright

 The Lord in rays eternal

 Of resurrection light;

-And, listening to His accents,
+And, listening to his accents,

 May hear so calm and plain,

 His own "All hail!" and hearing,

 May raise the victor-strain.

-3 Now let the heavens be joyful; Let earth her song begin;
+3 Now let the heavens be joyful;

+Let earth her song begin;

-Let the round world keep triumph, And all that is therein;
+Let the round world keep triumph,

+And all that is therein;

 Invisible and visible,

-Their notes let all things blend, For Christ the Lord hath risen,
+Their notes let all things blend,

+For Christ the Lord hath risen,

 Our Joy that hath no end.

-John of Damascus, 780.
-Tr. by Rev. John Mason Neale (1818-1866).
+John of Damascus, 7°0.
+Tr. by Rev. John Mason Neale (1818-1866.)

+Trust, strength, calmness.
+11s & 10s.

-Trust, Strength, Calmness.
-I Father! in Thy mysterious presence kneeling, [kindling love: Fain would our souls feel all Thy For we are weak, and need some deep revealing from above.
+1 Father! in thy mysterious presence kneeling,

+Fain would our souls feel all thy kindling love:

+For we are weak, and need some deep revealing

-Of trust, and strength and calmness 2 Lord! we have wandered forth through doubt and sorrow, [ward one:
+Of trust, and strength, and calmness from above.

+2 Lord! we have wandered forth through doubt and sorrow,

-And Thou hast made each step an on-And we will ever trust each unknown morrow;
+And thou hast made each step an onward one:

+And we will ever trust each unknown morrow:

 Thou wilt sustain us till its work is done.
-BENEDICTION.
-10s.

-3 In the heart's depths, a peace serene and holy her will,
+3 In the heart's depths, a peace serene and holy

-Abides; and, when pain seems to have Or we despair, oh, may that peace rise slowly,
+Abides; and, when pain seems to have her will.

+Or we despair, oh! may that peace rise slowly,